theresegatsing/cyber-range-platform/README.md

-Scanner findings → PostgreSQL → AI classifies the CVE into a vulnerability class → a template is filled with CVE-specific names → Docker builds and caches an image per CVE → a container runs with the Splunk log driver → the learner attacks it through a backend proxy → the container's logs land in Splunk → the learner's blocking rule is injected as an environment variable and the attack is replayed.
+Scanner findings → PostgreSQL → AI classifies the CVE into a vulnerability class → a template is filled with CVE-specific names → Docker builds and caches an image per CVE → a container runs per learner with the Splunk log driver → the learner attacks it through a backend proxy → the container's logs land in Splunk → the learner's blocking rule is injected as an environment variable and the attack is replayed.

 ---